BrosMakingSoftware/DoomBroLauncher/README.md

 First release is focused for Windows systems, a Linux version is planned for the future.

 ## Motivation
-The original idea came when a friend asked me for a good source port to run his old Doom games, he doesn't have technical experience so he needed something easy to execute, so I created the early version of this launcher for him, which uses GZDoom, the source port that worked the best for our needs.
+The original idea came when a friend asked me for a good source port to run his old Doom games, he needed something easy to execute, so I created this launcher for him using scripts to call GZDoom, a source port that provides a very good compatibility with games and mods and can enhance the graphics without compromising the original look and feel experience.

-So I ended up with a set of batch scripts and folders in certain order so they can be portable and easy to execute Doom games.
+So I ended up with a set of batch scripts and folders in certain order so they can be portable and easy to execute.
 Each Doom game will be represented by their own batch script created based on a template, so the user just need to double click the batch of the game to launch it.
-Since GZDoom puts in its root folder the saves, configurations and screenshots to be portable, it represents a problem for a person that cannot recognize the files, and when a new update of GZDoom is released, when trying to doing the update it would be easy to override configs or loose the saves.
+Since GZDoom puts the saves, configurations and screenshots files on its root folder (in order to be portable), it can be a problem for people that cannot recognize these files when they try to update the GZDoom software, they can override configurations or delete saves if they are not careful.
 So to reduce that risk there are different folders: A folder for configurations, a folder for saves, a folder for screenshots and a folder for port binaries.
-The batch scripts knows where are these folders and using special [command line parameters](https://zdoom.org/wiki/Command_line_parameters) they tell GZDoom how to use them.
-In the case where you need to update GZDoom binaries, you just need to delete the `DoomBroLauncher/port` folder's contents and unzip the new ones there.
+The batch scripts knows the location of these folders thanks to some special [command line parameters](https://zdoom.org/wiki/Command_line_parameters).
+So, if you want to update GZDoom binaries, you just need to delete the contents of the `DoomBroLauncher/port` folder, and the and unzip the new ones on it.

 I've been working with [Kodi and EmulationStation](https://github.com/BrosMakingSoftware/Kodi-Launches-EmulationStation-Addon) configuring my own HTPC Windows machine and I noticed that the batch-scripts approach of having one script for each game fits very nice with the way how EmulationStation lists and executes roms.
 Originally to execute Doom games from EmulationStation you need to configure it to filter wads and build an execution line where you call the source port with the wad as parameter, the confusion starts when the wad you want to run is actually a mod (PWAD) so you need a way to define its respective IWAD, which means definitely another way to run the games, so relying this responsibility to batch scripts is the most portable and easy to maintain idea.
 This is similar to the solution provided for [Retropie](https://github.com/retropie/retropie-setup/wiki/Doom) but less complex.
-Also since this works with EmulationStation, it was a good idea to preconfigure a settings file to work with XInput devices, in other words the Xbox controllers, so we can navigate in Kodi and EmulationStation and play Doom games with a controller from the couch.
+Also since this works with EmulationStation, it was a good idea to preconfigure a settings file to work with XInput devices (Xbox controllers), so we can navigate in Kodi and EmulationStation and play Doom games with a controller from the couch.

 This launcher was tested with Windows 10 and gzdoom version 2.3.2.

 ## What makes this launcher different than others of the same kind?
 - Completely open source, hosted on [GitHub](https://github.com/BrosMakingSoftware/DoomBroLauncher) and published under GPL v3 license
-- A preconfigured settings file is provided to work with Xbox controllers using an intuitive layout and a display resolution of 1920x1080 (Full HD), also including some tweaks on the map display (all of them detailed below in this documentation)
+- A preconfigured settings file is provided which enables Xbox controllers with an [intuitive layout](https://github.com/BrosMakingSoftware/DoomBroLauncher#xbox-360-and-xbox-one-key-bindings) and a display resolution of 1920x1080 (Full HD) in full screen, also including some tweaks on the [map display](https://github.com/BrosMakingSoftware/DoomBroLauncher#game-settings) (all of them detailed below in this documentation)
+- The usage of Xbox controllers is optional, the game can still be played with keyboard and mouse
-- Each Doom game is called by individual batch scripts that have a descriptive name and don't need to enter prompts, just call the scripts by double clicking them or calling from command line
+- Each Doom game is called by individual batch scripts that have a descriptive name and you don't need to enter additional prompts, just run the scripts by double clicking them or calling them from a command line
 - Batch scripts are the native and fastest way to start a program and they are easy to maintain.
 Other launchers use another scripting languages which means you need an external runtime that not all users may have installed, or they use compiled executables which are harder to edit than a simple `.bat` file.
 At the end this is just a launcher, let's keep it simple
-- New batch scripts with more Doom games or mods are easy to add.
+- New batch scripts with more Doom games or mods are [easy to add](https://github.com/BrosMakingSoftware/DoomBroLauncher#create-more-batch-scripts-to-run-new-doom-games-or-mods).
 They reuse common variables defined in a single file which means that any change is reflected on all scripts (for example addition of new parameters)
 - Only open source code or programs are used by this project, including the source-port
-- Easy to integrate with EmulationStation
+- Easy to integrate with EmulationStation: Boxarts, metadata and [documentation](https://github.com/BrosMakingSoftware/DoomBroLauncher#integration-with-emulationstation) is provided below

 ## Usage